 The behavior of the COS will depend on the contents of the security-related internal files.
-When internal files are activated, its READ condition must be set to NEVER.
-Typically, a DF should have: (1) a Key File to hold PIN codes (referred as EF1) for verification, (2) a Key File to hold KEY codes (referred as EF2) for authentication, and (3) an SE file to hold security conditions.
+When internal files are activated, the READ condition must be set to NEVER.
+Typically, a DF should have:

+- 1. Key File to hold PIN codes (referred as EF1) for verification - 2.
+Key File to hold KEY codes (referred as EF2) for authentication - 3.
+SE file to hold security conditions

-A Key File is an Internal Linear Variable file.
-It may contain (1) PIN data structure or (2) KEY data structure.
+A Key File is an Internal Linear-Variable file.
+It may contain a PIN data structure or a KEY data structure.